| Properly fitting your bicycle to your individual body type is crucial

 on the comfort of the rider.
 Instead there is a tendency to think that all

+problems can be solved with a better component.
 There are two major stumbling blocks to the increased use of bicycles in our

 society: first, the general lack of physical fitness along with an unwillingness